mzattera/v4j/docs/005/index.md

 - each Voynich character can appear in only one or two slots (with exception of EVA 'd' that can appear in three different slots.

-The below table summarizes these rules.
+The below table summarizes these rules, showing for each of the 12 slots the Voynich characters that can occupy it.

 ![Slots](images/Slots Table.PNG)

-Below, we show how some common terms can be decomposed in slots;
+To exemplify this concept, we show how some common terms can be decomposed in slots;

 ```
 daiin